openzipkin-contrib/brave-kafka-interceptor/README.md

 ksql> SELECT id, name FROM source_stream;
 ```

-* Traces should look like this:
+* Finally, traces should look like this:

 Search: